The Quiet Protocol AI Systems & Automation

 Recommended rollout

-1. Install the authorization script into first-notice-of-loss intake.
+1. Put the authorization script into the first-call workflow.

 What good looks like